 You wouldn't serve soup on a plate, you don't serve sandwiches in a teacup, and you wouldn't dream of serving a Russian Imperial Stout in a pilsner glass.
 All right, maybe that last one didn't make quite as much sense as the first two.
-That's okay; this guide will boost your beer I.Q. and help you figure out what glassware you need to stay at the HEAD of the pack!
+That's okay; this guide and the video below will boost your beer I.Q. and help you figure out the types of beer glasses you need to serve different types of beer!

 |Beer growlers, ceramic jugs used to transport beer, have become a very popular method of beer sampling.
 When a beer is on tap, a growler permits the customer to take home a substantial quantity of the brew.
 Typically made of glass with either a screw-on cap or hinged porcelain gasket cap, beer growlers can keep beers perfectly fresh for more than a week!
 Growlers effectively transport any type of beer, and are a great investment if customers are looking to take home your brew.
 Though any type of beer can be put in a growler, they are most often used to transport craft or specialty beers, including ales and lagers.

 |Often, you'll find that customers wish to sample several of the delicious beers you have on tap.
 This is when having a concrete method of beer sampling comes in handy.
 One of the most popular beer sampling methods is the use of a sampler paddle, which simultaneously exhibits multiple beers on a wooden paddle for customers to taste.
 Customers can then sample each of the beers and determine which they like best.
 Obviously, any beer can be put in a sampler glass and placed on a paddle, though fine craft beers are the most popular samples.
 The types of glasses used for sampling beers are usually, though not always, between the size of a shot glass and a regular beer glass.